Food for Joint Health: What You Should Know

 Foods to Avoid

 The intake of foods that contain too many purines, uric acid, and saturated fats should be kept to a bare minimum.
-Because the absorption of these substances accelerate the joint health deterioration and drastically worsens it.
+According to research published in the journal Progress in Lipid Research, frequent consumption of these nutrients promotes inflammatory processes.
+The absorption of these substances accelerate joint deterioration and drastically worsens their health.

 Foods to keep at arms length are: